 How long will my scuba tank last?

-A question we often get asked is how long will my scuba tank last?
-Unfortunately there is no simple answer to that question as there are a few variables.
-Hopefully in this blog we can help answer that question.
+A question we often get asked by PADI Open Water course students and divers alike is how long will my scuba tank last?
+Unfortunately, there is no simple answer to that question as there are a few variables.
+Hopefully, in this blog, we can help answer the question, how long will my scuba tank last?

 Understanding Air Consumption Needs